White Mountains (Lefka Ori) Crete

 Map Lefka Ori Crete

 From Chora Sfakia there’s another road going into the White Mountains.
-After 12km of road snaking over the mountains you reach the village of Anapolis, which consists of widespread houses on a high plateau (600m).
+After 12km of road snaking over the mountains you reach the Anopolis Crete, which consists of widespread houses on a high plateau (600m).
 It’s also possible to climb Pachnes from here.

 5 kilometer after Anapolis you’ll come across Aradena, which is an abandoned village.
 You can walk around here freely.
 Just before Aradena, there’s a spectacular bridge over the Aradena Gorge.
 There’s a footpath down into the gorge from Aradena to Loutro, which, together with Samaria, probably one of the best hikes in Crete.

 The road ends in the small village of Agios Iannis (800m above sea level), 4km after Aradena.
 The traditional village is worth a visit.